Watch: Lori Vallow Daybell is sentenced for killing her children in 'zombie' murders

 The sentencing hearing for Lori Vallow Daybell began in Idaho at 9 a.m.
 MT (11 a.m.
 ET) Monday, as she faces punishment for murdering two of her children and conspiring to murder a romantic rival — crimes of which she was found guilty in May.

 Vallow Daybell, 50, faces a punishment ranging up to life in prison without parole.
-The sentencing hearing will be livestreamed from the Fremont County Courthouse — you can watch video of the hearing below.
+The sentencing hearing is being livestreamed from the Fremont County Courthouse — you can watch video of the hearing below (The court announced a 30-minute recess just before 1 p.m.
+ET).

+The sentencing hearing includes four main phases: five victim impact statements; the prosecution's sentencing recommendation; the defense's sentencing recommendation; and the chance for Vallow to address the court.

+"Ms. Vallow may speak," her defense team said in court on Monday.

-Judge Steven Boyce will hand down his sentence after the court hears victim impact statements from loved ones of Tylee Ryan and Joshua Jaxon "JJ" Vallow, Vallow Daybell's children whose bodies were found in 2020; and Tammy Daybell, the previous wife of Chad Daybell, who also faces charges in all three deaths.
+Judge Steven Boyce will hand down his sentence after the court hears victim impact statements from relatives of Tylee Ryan and Joshua Jaxon "JJ" Vallow, Vallow Daybell's children, whose bodies were found in 2020; and from relatives of Tammy Daybell, the previous wife of Chad Daybell — who also faces charges in all three deaths.

+Prosecutor Rob Wood asked for the maximum sentence — several fixed life terms without the possibility of parole — saying Vallow Daybell had betrayed her children's trust in a horrific manner.

 The children's bodies were found in 2020